gaoshu883/frontend-nanodegree-mobile-portfolio/README.md

 **Optimizations:**

 - Refactor `resizePizzas` --- Check out `src/js/main.js:426`
-   + Deleted `determineDx` function and refactor `changePizzaSizes` function, made it easier and faster to change the pizzas' sizes
+   + Deleted `determineDx` function and refactored `changePizzaSizes` function, made it easier and faster to change the pizzas' sizes
    + Used `randomPizzas` for caching DOM objects outside the for-loop
    + Fixed FSL